Timeline of the Russo-Ukrainian war (8 June 2023 – 31 August 2023): 28 July

 Russia launched an evening missile attack at Dnipro, striking a building of the SBU and a residential building.
 Ten people were injured.

-The headquarters of the Interior Ministry of the Donetsk People’s Republic in Donetsk city was reportedly damaged by a Ukrainian airstrike, while Ukraine claimed that saboteurs blew up an ammunition warehouse at Kozacha Bay, the headquarters of the Russian 810th Guards Naval Infantry Brigade, in Crimea.
+The headquarters of the Interior Ministry of the Donetsk People's Republic in Donetsk city was reportedly damaged by a Ukrainian airstrike, while Ukraine claimed that saboteurs blew up an ammunition warehouse at Kozacha Bay, the headquarters of the Russian 810th Guards Naval Infantry Brigade, in Crimea.

 Ukraine's state nuclear energy firm Energoatom accused Russia of detaining and torturing Zaporizhzhia Nuclear Power Plant engineer Serhii Potynh since June.

-In Russia, a missile strike was reported near a cafe in Taganrog, Rostov Oblast, 40 kilometers from the internationally recognized Ukrainian border.
+In Russia, a missile strike was reported near a café in Taganrog, Rostov Oblast, 40 kilometers from the internationally recognized Ukrainian border.
 Another missile was intercepted near Azov later in the day.
 14 people were injured.
 An explosive was also reported to have been detonated at the Kuibyshev oil refinery in Samara Oblast.
 No injuries or serious damage was reported.
 A drone was also reported to have been shot down in Moscow Oblast.

 President Zelenskyy signed a law moving the official celebration of Christmas in Ukraine from 7 January to 25 December, saying it was part of efforts to "renounce Russian heritage."

 The Ukrainian Prosecutor-General filed criminal charges against Serhii Yevsiukov, the head of the Olenivka prison in Russian-occupied Donetsk Oblast, and his deputy Kyrylo Shakurov, for violating international humanitarian law through the inhumane treatment, abuse and torture of at least 100 Ukrainian prisoners of war.

 29 July

 Two people were killed in a Russian missile attack in Zaporizhzhia.
 Two others were killed in an attack on an educational institution in Sumy.

 Pro-Russian officials in Kherson Oblast said Ukraine launched missile attacks on the railway between Henichesk and Dzhankoi, Crimea.
 The Ukrainian military later confirmed that it had struck the Chonhar bridge.

-Ukraine was reported to have been using Grad rockets manufactured by North Korea that were supplied to the country after being seized by a “friendly” state.
+Ukraine was reported to have been using Grad rockets manufactured by North Korea that were supplied to the country after being seized by a "friendly" state.

 President Zelenskyy met with Ukrainian special forces soldiers in Chasiv Yar, Donetsk Oblast, on the occasion of the Day of the Special Operations Forces in Ukraine.